c-a-s-t-l-e/helpful-reference-docs/docs/setup_sparknlp_in_databricks.md

 Go to Compute -> Your Cluster -> Libraries -> Install new -> Add sparknlp python package and sparknlp maven coordinates

-*If you'd like to do speech-to-text, you can add the librosa python package as well.*
+The most recent maven coordinates can be found [here](https://mvnrepository.com/artifact/com.johnsnowlabs.nlp/spark-nlp).

 ![](/images/sparknlp_db_install_1.png)

 ![](/images/sparknlp_db_install_2.png)

+*If you'd like to do speech-to-text, you can add the librosa python package as well.*

 ## 2. Test your install in a notebook with the given code and your cluster